 What is WiFi Analytics?

-WiFi Analytics is the process of collecting & analyzing customer data from WiFi-enabled devices through WiFi access points.
-This data is used to create KPI’s around customer behavior at a location such as dwell time or churn likelihood.
-These KPI’s are used to improve operations, trigger marketing, and track campaign results.
+In short, WiFi Analytics is the process of collecting & analyzing customer data from WiFi-enabled devices through WiFi access points.
+Subsequently, this data is used to create KPI’s around customer behavior at a location such as dwell time or churn likelihood.
+Then, these KPI’s are used to improve operations, trigger marketing, and track campaign results.

 What is Customer Churn?

 Customer churn or customer attrition is the percentage of customers that stopped using your service or going to your locations during a specific period.
-Marketers use this data to create marketing campaigns to save at risk customers.
-Operators utilize this data to optimize business operations.
+So, marketers use this data to create marketing campaigns to save at risk customers.
+Likewise, operators utilize this data to optimize business operations.

 How do you track marketing for physical locations?